top of page

 Despite the oppressive tactics employed by the government, the demonstrations sparked a wave of nationwide interest in the critical issues at stake.
 Public support grew rapidly, transcending social and economic boundaries, as people from all walks of life rallied behind the workers' fight for their rights.

-The scenes of protesters facing off against tear gas and armed squads galvanized a movement that underscored the harsh realities faced by labourers and the necessity for change.
-As the strike continued to unfold, it became not just a battle for a group of workers, but a pivotal moment in Jamaica's labour history, capturing the spirit of resilience and determination that would echo long after the tear gas settled.
+The scenes of protesters facing off against tear gas and armed squads galvanised a movement that underscored the harsh realities faced by labourers and the necessity for change.
+As the strike continued to unfold, it became not just a battle for a group of workers but a pivotal moment in Jamaica's labour history, capturing the spirit of resilience and determination that would echo long after the tear gas settled.

-Seeds of Discord: The 1964 JBC Strike and its Echoes at Jamaica College
+Seeds of Discord: The 1964 JBC Strike and Its Echoes at Jamaica College

 The 1964 Jamaica Broadcasting Corporation (JBC) reverberated far beyond the airwaves, reaching even the hallowed grounds of Jamaica College.
 The trigger was seemingly Harvey Ennever, the esteemed headmaster of Jamaica College from 1960 to 1964.
 A respected figure in the academic community, Mr. Ennever also held a position on the JBC board.
 This dual role became the epicentre of a brewing storm.

-The JBC strike, a labour dispute that paralyzed the island's main broadcasting outlet, created discord, and many felt the school's headmaster was caught in the middle.
+The JBC strike, a labour dispute that paralysed the island's main broadcasting outlet, created discord, and many felt the school's headmaster was caught in the middle.
 Concerns began to grow that the school, traditionally a place of education and discipline, was becoming entangled in the tumultuous world of politics.
 The issue escalated dramatically during the JC Sports Day being held on March 4, 1964.
 During the festivities, a visual symbol of the JBC strike was front and centre on the school grounds.
 Cars carrying JBC strikers drove through the campus not once, but three times.

 Jamaica College.
 Credit: Jamaica College via Facebook